opendistro/for-elasticsearch-docs/docs/security-audit-logs/index.md

 ## Exclude users

-By default, the Security plugin logs events from all users, but excludes the internal Kibana server user `kibanaserver`.
+By default, the security plugin logs events from all users, but excludes the internal Kibana server user `kibanaserver`.
 You can exclude other users:

 ```yml
 opendistro_security.audit.ignore_users: